 Tenant screening will cost you $25 a pop, which is pretty high in comparison to competing software.

-Paid version has limited templates
+The paid version has limited templates

 Even if you sign up for the $9 a month service, you’ll still be limited to 30 templates for communicating with your tenants.
 While 30 should be enough for most, if not all, of your basic needs, we’d be happier if TenantCloud didn’t put a cap on it for premium customers.

 TenantCloud is the perfect solution for landlords who want a barebones structure to lean on as they manage their rental property.
 You’ll be able to communicate with multiple tenants comfortably.

 This software’s paid version is also quite worth the money as it comes with valuable features.
 The only downside is that additional services like tenant screening are quite expensive.
 If these services are a must, then we suggest sticking to other software on this list, like Landlord Studio.